bdrhoa/data-analytics/linearregressionnotes.md

-Shared Chat•
-Advanced Data Analysis
-Variable Selection in Regression
+Shared Chat: Advanced Data Analysis - Variable Selection in Regression

+Brad Rhoads

 October 24, 2023

 In general, what is the strategy or process to determine which variables to include in a multiple linear regression?
 ChatGPT
 Selecting the right variables for a multiple linear regression model is crucial, as it impacts the model's performance and interpretability.
 Here are the general steps and strategies: